onlinedevschool/functional_yahtzee/README.md

 If you are like me, and I know I am... you have something to learn from this code here.
 This is how you write clean, decoupled, testable, functional ruby code.
 If you have nothing to learn from this code, please, point something out I have wrong.
 I love to be *proved* wrong on something so I can correct it.

-Expect a series of screencasts discussing the choices I have made here to get the results I ended up with.

 [rubyquiz #19](http://rubyquiz.com/quiz19.html) proposed this problem, and a very imperative solution was provided by James Edward Gray II, one my ruby heros.
 I doubt he would write this the same way could he revisit the problem.